 This project studies the relations between time as a singular and collectively shared structure, and time as a variety of subjective experiences.
 Another focus is the conceived distinction of natural time from socialised or subjective constructions of time.

-1. Article being written that responds to 2019 sociological research on the status of Filipino domestic workers in Hong Kong.
+1. Article that responds to 2019 sociological research on the status of Filipino domestic workers in Hong Kong.
 The research to which I am responding highlights that these workers are only able to obtain two-year working contracts.
 From this restriction, such workers are deemed to be stuck in a state of perpetually present “permanent temporariness”.
 I expand the utility of this research by integrating its reports of the discontentment of Filipino domestic workers with the permanently present time-horizon imposed on them.
 This serves to destabilise the established characterisation that Filipinos naturally orient toward a present-focused time-consciousness that disregards future states.

 1. Article “Is It Ever Natural to Be Late?” in Colloquium.
 This article addresses the issues that arise when time is interpreted to be purely culturally relative.
 In particular I critique the associated impression that certain cultures’ lateness protocols are more or less “developed” away from a state of nature than those of other cultures.
 Theory Keywords: Anthropologies of time in northern Africa, the Caribbean, and the Philippines, Émile Durkheim, Helga Nowotny.